Ty France Player Props: Mariners vs. Red Sox

 Red Sox Pitching Rankings

-- Bello makes the start for the Red Sox, his 18th of the season.
-He is 7-6 with a 3.66 ERA and 82 strikeouts in 96 2/3 innings pitched.
+- Crawford (5-5) takes the mound for the Red Sox in his 13th start of the season.
+He's put together a 3.74 ERA in 77 2/3 innings pitched, with 76 strikeouts.

-- In his most recent appearance on Wednesday against the Atlanta Braves, the right-hander went six innings, giving up three earned runs while surrendering four hits.
+- The righty last appeared on Saturday against the San Francisco Giants, when he went 5 2/3 innings, allowing one earned run while giving up three hits.

-- The 24-year-old has amassed an ERA of 3.66, with 7.7 strikeouts per nine innings, in 17 games this season.
-Opponents have a .245 batting average against him.
+- In 20 games this season, the 27-year-old has put up a 3.74 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.